sbarabe/SBK_WRISTBLASTER/3D model/README.md

 The 3D model provided is part of this project: [SBK_WRISTBLASTER](https://github.com/SmartBuildsKits/SBK_WRISTBLASTER).

-The SBK PCBs are initially designed to fit this model but can also be used in other models.

 The SBK PCBs are specifically designed to fit this model but can also be used in other designs.

 I keep a small stock of non-printed parts for personal uses.
 If you're having trouble sourcing a specific component, feel free to reach out—I might be able to help. **Contact me via email for inquiries**.